aedart/athenaeum/docs/archive/current/dto/interface.md

 # Create Interface

-Start off by creating an interface for your DTO.
+Strictly speaking, you do not have to create an interface for each Dto.
+However, if you are working on a large and complex system, then it might be a good idea.
+It will help you to keep a clean design throughout your system's architecture.

-Below is an example for a simple Person interface
+Below you will see a simplified interface for a `Person` Dto.
+It might not conform to your needs, but it exemplifies how Dto interfaces might look like.

 ```php
 namespace Acme;